yesplease/docs/docs/feed-creator/usage.md

 <p>Extract item URL from selected element.
 This is applied within the context of each item selected by the item selector.</p>
 <p>If left empty, the URL of the first matching &lt;a&gt; element will be used.</p>
 <p>If set to 0, URLs will not be included in the output.
 If set to 1, all item URLs will point to the input URL.</p>
+<p>To use a different element or attribute value, use 'selector @attr', for example: 'img @src'.</p>

 <h4>Example</h4>
 <p>Given the following HTML, and assuming we've set the item selector to 'div.news .item', to select the desired item URL we'd pass 'a[2]' or 'a.story' as the item URL selector.</p>